RV dry camping for twelve days on solar

 Conclusions after dry camping for twelve days on solar

-Our experience shows that assuming we don’t need air conditioning or the clothes dryer we should be able to operate without outside electricity all summer or winter.
-Not only do the results of dry camping twelve days on solar prove our solar design we have the data to prove our electrical independence — without running our generator.
+Our experience shows that assuming we don’t need air conditioning or a clothes dryer, we should be able to operate without electricity outside all summer or winter.
+Not only do the results of dry camping twelve days on solar prove our solar design, but we also have the data to prove our electrical independence — without running our generator.

 Predictions after dry camping for twelve days on solar

-The cloudy day data should be an accurate predictor of wintertime, limited daylight, less-than-ideal orientation, and energy production.
-With our current 1800-watt solar array, we may be able to operate without limitations, except for air conditioning and clothes dryer, in a mild climate, in the winter indefinitely.
+The cloudy day data should accurately predict wintertime, limited daylight, less-than-ideal orientation, and energy production.
+With our current 1800-watt solar array, we may be able to operate indefinitely without limitations, except for air conditioning and clothes dryer, in a mild climate in the winter.
 If this doesn’t work out, I still have more room on the roof for more solar panels.

 Measuring our electricity consumption

-If we didn’t measure our electricity consumption and more importantly how much electricity we already drained from our battery then living on solar power be folly.
+Living on solar power would be folly if we didn’t measure our electricity consumption and, more importantly, how much electricity we have already drained from our batteries.
 This one device made our electricity manageable.
 Here is a link to what I consider the critical component.
 Battery Monitor

 Components List